-Methylmalonic acid (MMA) is a functional measure of B12 status and raised serum methylmalonic acid is evidence of tissue B12 deficiency.
-This test is often only ordered once a patient has tested low serum and / or active B12.
-It can be tested in both the blood and urine.
+- Methylmalonic acid (MMA) is a functional measure of B12 status and raised serum methylmalonic acid is evidence of tissue B12 deficiency.
+Doctors often order this test only once a patient has tested for low serum and/or active B12 levels.
+Both blood and urine can be used for testing it.
 The urine test is the most accurate for detecting tissue-cellular B12 deficiency.

 Correcting a Vitamin B12 deficiency

-- If the deficiency is due to inadequate dietary intake of animal protein, dietary adjustments need to be made to include animal protein OR supplementation is essential.
+- If the deficiency results from insufficient dietary intake of animal protein, one needs to make dietary adjustments to include animal protein OR supplementation becomes essential.

-- If the deficiency is due to the overuse of proton pump inhibitors (Nexium), the underlying cause of acid reflux needs to be addressed and the patient weaned off the drug.
+- If the deficiency results from the overuse of proton pump inhibitors (Nexium), one needs to address the underlying cause of acid reflux and gradually discontinue the drug for the patient.
 There are many wonderful herbs that can help with this process.
 Supplementation with B12 during this process is also important.

 - Impaired gut function such as celiac or Crohn’s disease – here it is often important to bypass the gut with either the use of B12 injections of transdermal creams.

 - Zinc levels need to be optimal (approx. 17) to ensure adequate hydrochloric acid production.
 Increasing zinc intake in the diet or supplementation is very important.